playframework/playframework/documentation/manual/working/scalaGuide/main/forms/ScalaCsrf.md

 </form>
 ```

-The form helper methods all require an implicit token or request to be available in scope.
+The form helper methods all require an implicit `RequestHeader` to be available in scope.
 This will typically be provided by adding an implicit `RequestHeader` parameter to your template, if it doesn't have one already.

 ### Adding a CSRF token to the session